Joao4569/be-centered/README.md

 ### Technique Pages

-- In the wireframe, each page had its own logo but I decided against it as I preffered making use of unifrom logo across all the pages.
+- In the wireframe, each page had its own logo but I decided against it as I preffered making use of a unifrom logo across all the pages.
 - My mentor and I were happy with the structure and design of the technique pages throughout the process and therefore left them unchanged in the final product.

 ![balance-wireframe](/assets/wireframe/balance.png)